-Work on Typeface 3 started in the summer of 2019 on holiday in Greece.
-There, with a fresh mind and away from the daily routine at home, I could start to think about the next version of the app.
+Work on Typeface 3 started in the summer of 2019 on a quick break.
+With a fresh mind and away from the daily routine I could start to think about the next version of the app.

 Beginning with the basis: importing and loading font files.
-And oh boy, there is nothing better than rewriting the core of the app on a beautiful sunny day, with a magnificent view of the Mediterranean sea and a slight breeze blowing from the mountains.
+And oh boy, there is nothing better than rewriting the core of the app on a beautiful sunny day, with a magnificent view and a slight breeze blowing from the mountains.

 And here it is.